zanaca/wanPowerOutlet/README.md

 You connect the outlet to a computer USB port, and start a service on that computer to monitor the connection and manage the arduino.

-If you wan to log the events to google spreadsheet you should <a href="http://gspread.readthedocs.org/en/latest/oauth2.html">obtain OAuth2 credentials from Google Developers Console</a> first and get the json credentials.
+If you want to log the events to Google Spreadsheet you should <a href="http://gspread.readthedocs.org/en/latest/oauth2.html">obtain OAuth2 credentials from Google Developers Console</a> first, to get the json credentials, then you should create a spreadsheet on Google Spreadsheet to use it in your script.